I think my theme this week is honesty. Deep, confusing, contradictory truth. I am going to tell you about the group that I grew up in today.

 My father joined in the 1970s and my mother shortly after they were married.
 They have remained dedicated students of Truth and they meditate without fail twice a day.
 (However, they did follow a splinter group in the early 2000s, and I’ll get to that later).

-By the time I was born, they had been in Philosophy School (as it is known in the States) for five years.
+By the time I was born, they had been in Philosophy School (as it is known in the States; SES or School of Economic Science is what it is called in England) for five years.
 When I was growing up we went to a Unitarian church on Sundays and “silosophy school” (as I called it) on Saturday mornings.
 My parents went to Philosophy classes a couple nights a week, once to be taught and once to be the teacher (“tutor”).
 A few times a year they went on retreats for weekends and in the summer they went for a week (each on a different week, as they were somewhat gender divided and there was a “ladies” week).
 My parents meditated every morning and dawn and every evening around dusk.
 I hated that they wouldn’t tell me what the mantra was!
 It was a secret and I have a tremendous curiosity.

 Everything was great for me until I became a teenager.
 Once I started going on the retreats, indoctrination of how to be a proper woman began.
 The young ladies were being given wife training and we were encouraged to take on a very arranged marriage mindset, that love was a fickle and foolish emotion and that real love comes from devotion and service.

 I could go on and on for years telling you stories about how I was trained to be a quiet and subservient woman.
-My parents had no part in that, but they let other teach me that and didn’t say anything against it.
+My parents had no part in that.

 No one expected how seriously I would take it.
 I’ve been extremely religious from the time I was a small child.
 I was told that the purpose of life was to attain enlightenment and so I threw myself into that task, trying with every bit of effort I had in me to be the perfect philosophy student and the perfect woman.
 I kept failing and the criticism was rough (again, the tutors were nearly all British.
 Praise was not part of life in SES).
 I took it more seriously than I think the other kids growing up in the school around me did.
 They seemed to have more of a connection with the real world than I did (at least the ones in Boston).
 I loved my long skirts.
 I loved the feeling that I had something better than the modern world.
 I didn’t recognize that ego for what it was at the time.